Life University Campus

 Marietta, Georgia 30060

-Our Campus Safety Office, where we request all visitors check in and obtain a visitor parking pass, is located in Mod 2 behind the Learning Resource Center.
+Our Campus Safety Office, where we request all visitors check in and obtain a visitor parking pass, is located at 1085 Barclay Circle near the South Cobb Drive entrance of campus.

 General Directions to Campus: